SD-WAN vs. MPLS: Which Solution is Right for You?

 The ROI from SD-WAN cannot be understated: It gives your network the ability to leapfrog from Multiprotocol Label Switching (MPLS) to the cloud to Internet connections to virtual private networks (VPNs), without missing a beat.
 IT admins are able to split traffic between high- and low-cost WAN links based on business-criticality of the traffic.
 A more hybrid-like strategy allows access for more overall bandwidth in the branch and reduces network costs.
 This cost savings is especially significant when trying to wean networks off of MPLS, which gets expensive quickly.

-If the ROI isn’t enough, consider the advantages and disadvantages inherent to MPLS vs. SD-WAN, and what each approach to WAN could add to your business.
+If the ROI isn’t enough, consider the advantages and disadvantages inherent to SD-WAN vs. MPLS, and what each approach to WAN could add to your business.

 The basics of MPLS